cea-hpc/modules/doc/source/module.rst

  Specifies the tag names or abbreviations whose graphical rendering should be applied over themselves instead of being applied over the name of the module they are attached to.
-Value of :envvar:`MODULES_TAG_COLOR_NAME` is a colon-separated list of module tag names or abbreviation strings.
+Value of :envvar:`MODULES_TAG_COLOR_NAME` is a colon-separated list of module tag names or abbreviation strings (see `Module tags`_ section).

  When a select graphic rendition is defined for a tag name or a tag abbreviation string, it is applied over the module name associated with the